Philipbear/reverse_metabolomics/filter_library/README.md

 ### Usage

+if you are more familiar with jupyter notebook, you can use the [filter_library.ipynb](filter_library.ipynb) to run the script.

 1. work in an environment with the following packages installed: numpy, pandas, matchms
 ```commandline
 pip install numpy pandas matchms